snabbdom/snabbdom/README.md

 For example: `h('div', {key: 1}, [])` will create a virtual node object with a `.key` property with the value of `1`.

+#### safetyTag : number
+The `.safetyTag` property is created automatically by the `snabbdom/h` helper.
+It holds the `Infinity` value.
+Its purpose is to distinguish virtual nodes created by the programmer from structures which may come from the user input.

 ## Structuring applications